 Recorded voluntourism goes back a while.
-It started with a spiritual calling; missionaries and Saints were driven by their beliefs of greater purpose to venture to remote (and often very hostile) sectors of the world to feed and wash the poor (and teach them about Jesus and shit).
+It started with a spiritual calling; missionaries and Saints were driven by their beliefs of greater purpose to venture to remote (and often very hostile) sectors of the world to feed and wash the poor.

 Fast-forward some several centuries, and the name of the game changed.
 It is certainly pretty en vogue right now and at least 1.6 million people a year elect to give up some of their vacation time to undertake unpaid work in a foreign country.
 Most travellers you meet have done some form of WWOOFing, volunteering, or general charity work in their travels.